StanfordDataCompressionClass/notes/src/lossless_iid/huffman.md

 node_list = [Node(A, 0.35), Node(B, 0.25), Node(C, 0.2)]
 ```

-**Step 2:** In the next step, we join the two popped nodes and create a new node with probability equal to sum of the two children nodes.
+**Step 2:** In the next step, we join the two popped nodes and create a new node as a parent of these two nodes.
+The probability of the new node is equal to the sum of the two children nodes.
 In our example, the new node is node `N1` and has `prob = 0.12 + 0.08 = 0.2`.

-This node is  re-added to the `node_list`.
+This new node is  re-added to the `node_list`.
-So, now our node list is ->
+So, now our node list is:

 ```python
 ## Iter 1